 Testicular cancer is the most common cancer in men aged between 15 and 45.
 However, it is a rare cancer and accounts for only about 1% of all cancers in men.
-In Northern Ireland around 65 men are diagnosed with testicular cancer and there are two deaths each year.
+In Northern Ireland, around 66 men are diagnosed each year, and on average, only one death per year.
 Testicular cancer is highly treatable if detected early.
 That is why it’s so important for men to check themselves regularly.

 The testicles are two oval shaped organs which form part of the male reproductive system.
 Testicular cancer develops when one cell in the testicles starts to multiply uncontrollably thus forming a tumour in one or both testicles.
 However, it is rare to develop cancer in both testicles at the same time.

 The most common symptom of testicular cancer is a painless hard lump in the testicle.
 Other symptoms may include:

 - Pain and tenderness in testicles or scrotum

 - A dull ache in lower abdomen (stomach), groin or back